uniqkod/javadumpmngmt/pod-priority.md

    - Keep application pods at default (0)

 2. **Add readiness probes**
-   - Always signal when DaemonSet is ready
+   - Always signal when StatefulSet is ready
    - Use marker files or health endpoints

 3. **Use init containers**